Just What is a Fat Quarter?

 Cutting Up Your Fat Quarters

-And here’s a way to cut up your fat quarters into 5″ and 10″ charm squares, so you can make your own charm packs.
+And here’s a way to cut up your fat quarters into 10″ layer cake squares and 5″ charm squares, you can make your own charm packs.
+You will also have some extra strips you can use to sew string quilts or other types of scrap quilts.